Algorithmic Operations: Lessons from Bandit Algorithms

 Challenges

 A small team applying these steps to a modest problem may not encounter any technical difficulties outside of modeling questions.
 They arise when the system ingests large and diverse data, involves multiple teams, utilizes distributed computing and storage, is written in multiple programming languages, requires long configuration files, creates sprawling dependencies, contains many pipelines, glues infrastructure, demands vigilance, and faces dynamic real-world conditions.
-In our analysis, these effects dislocate DELL operations and complicates them individually, slowing or stopping feedback.
+In our analysis, these effects dislocate DELL operations and complicate them individually, slowing or stopping feedback.

 In this section, we focus on challenges which are informed by the DELL perspective.
 This mostly omits engineering questions that are common to any large scale system and not necessarily a decisioning one.